 Spring Decorating Ideas Beyond Easter

-Are you past the Easter decorating window?
-You can still hop into spring with floral arrangements, wreaths and botanical prints.
+If you’re past the Easter decorating window, you can still hop into spring decor with floral arrangements, kitchen decor, wreaths, and botanical prints.

 This little room at Picket Fences feels like my happy place.
 I love the hydrangeas, vines and topiaries interspersed throughout.
 The owners don’t pay me to give them a shout out.
 I just admire their talent, especially in floral design.

 Throughout the spring and summer, I usually keep my own floral arrangement front and center in our dining room.
-The pitchers and vases make for an interesting arrangement, but I’m still playing with the accent greenery.
-Thoughts?
+The pitchers and vases make for an interesting arrangement.

 Recently, I wrote a post detailing my spring wreath makeover.
-Friends, if you have a wreath that’s looking a bit tired, don’t throw it out.
+Friends, if you have a wreath that’s looking a bit tired, don’t throw it out!
 Just consider updating it with new flowers.
+To make it last for years, follow these tips on how to get the best looking spring wreath for a front door.

 Which spring decorating ideas mean the most to you?
 Leave a comment below to share your thoughts.